Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Extension: pledging an object vs. pledging cash

 The following proposition summarizes these observations.

-\begin{proposition} If $c$ is sufficiently low (i.e., revenue misappropriation is easy), then the auctioneer is better off holding an auction with tokens.
-If $c$ is sufficiently large (i.e., revenue misappropriation is very costly), then the auctioneer is better off holding an auction with dollars and issuing a traditional financial instrument. \end{proposition}
+\begin{proposition} If revenue misappropriation is sufficiently easy (i.e., $c$ is low), the auctioneer prefers the token-based auction.
+If revenue misappropriation is sufficiently costly (i.e., $c$ is high), the auctioneer prefers the dollar-based auction combined with a traditional financial instrument. \end{proposition}

-The key takeaway is that the possibility of misappropriating revenues affects the auction with dollars but not the auction with tokens.
-Despite this, if the contracting space is sufficiently large, then the auction with dollars with an appropriately designed contingent security is preferred to the auction with tokens.
-If instead the contracting space is sufficiently restricted, then the auction with tokens is preferred.
+The key takeaway is that the possibility of misappropriating revenues influences the dollar-based auction but has no direct impact on the token-based auction.
+Nevertheless, if the contracting environment is sufficiently rich, the dollar-based auction, combined with an appropriately designed contingent security, outperforms the token-based auction.
+Conversely, if the contracting environment is sufficiently limited, the token-based auction is preferred.